 Quantum Blackjack Live at Live Casino Canada is powered by Playtech.
-This means you can play Quantum Blackjack Live at Live Casino Canada that offers Playtech games like Leo Vegas Casino and Play Now Casino Canada or Platinum Play Casino Canada.
+This means you can play Quantum Blackjack Live at Live Casino Canada that offers Playtech games like Party Casino and Play Now Casino Canada or Jackpot City Casino Canada.

 Quantum Blackjack live comes with eight-deck blackjack available in a high-class casino environment with one unique twist.
 The arrival of Quantum Multipliers can enhance winning payouts when players beat the dealer with a hand containing one or more Quantum Multiplier cards.